ShellyLeal/Backend-Test-Leal/README.md

 Please create a virtual environment before working on the project.
 Here are the instructions for doing so: https://docs.python.org/pt-br/3/library/venv.html

+Also remember to install the requirements by running the following command:

+    $ pip install -r requirements.txt

 # Preparing the Slack environment